glmk354/CryptoDredge/README.md

 ### Linux

-- Ubuntu 14.04+, Debian 8+ (64-bit versions)
+- Ubuntu 16.04+, Debian 9.0+ (64-bit versions)
 - Package libc-ares2.
-Installing libc-ares2 package is as easy as running the following command on terminal: `apt-get install libc-ares2`
+Installing libc-ares2 package is as easy as running the following command on terminal: `sudo apt install libc-ares2`

 ## Notes